 Deploy : When ready, update the user-facing Images to use the verified docker image name and tag.
 The next time the user creates a session, the new Image will be used.

-Kasm Agents check in with the Kasm Web App service every 30 seconds and will inform the Agent
+Kasm Agents check-in with the Kasm Web App service every 30 seconds and will inform the Agent

 about which Images are defined in the system.
 If the Agent does not have currently have the Image it will immediately

-docker pull.
+2, and is configurable in section below Changing MAX Concurrent Docker Pulls.
 Separately, the Agent will also issue a pull every hour for those images

 even if they are present on the system in order to fetch an updated version if available.
 In either case, a pull only